sdroege/gst-plugin-rs/net/ndi/README.md

 License
 -------
-This plugin is licensed under the LGPL - see the [LICENSE](LICENSE) file for details
+This plugin is licensed under the MPL-2 - see the [LICENSE](LICENSE-MPL-2.0) file for details

 Acknowledgments